 Upcoming Mountain Trail Course Clinic with Mark Bolender

-Mark has added the dates of June 20 and 21, for a clinic on Monty’s farm during his 2022 schedule.
+Mark has added the dates of June 20, 21 (sold out!) and 22, for a Mountain Trail Horse clinic on Monty’s farm during his 2022 schedule.
 Interested riders are welcome to participate.
 The fee is $350 for a single day or $650 for two days.
 Overnight stabling is available or participants can haul in for $20 a day.
+Auditors are welcome too! $100/day to audit and lunch will be available.
+See the Mountain Trail Clinic registration page to pre-register.

-Bolender will be also be teaching with his wife Lee and Sir Rugged Chex, known as Checkers, who was given the honor of becoming the first mountain trail horse to be turned into a Breyer Model Horse in 2020.
-Mark and Checkers will be demonstrating their championship form – bridleless – on Monty’s newly built Mountain Trail at The Movement June 17-19 as well.
+Bolender will be also be teaching with his wife, Lee, and Sir Rugged Chex – known as Checkers – who was given the honor of becoming the first mountain trail horse to be turned into a Breyer Model Horse in 2020.
+Mark and Checkers are demonstrating their championship form – bridleless – on Monty’s newly-built Mountain Trail at The Movement June 17-19 as well.
 Attendance fee for The Movement is $495 per person for two days with lunch included, as well as a live concert, VIP bags and many other amenities.

 Meet Mark and Lee Bolender, Founders of the International Mountain Trail Course Association